rbartolome/LMDBKit/README.md

 		[env commitTransaction: txn];

-**Block based Transaction handling**
+**Block based Transaction handling:**

 		[env transaction: ^(LMDBTransaction *txn, BOOL *rollback) {
     		...
     	}];

-**Accessing the Database from a Transaction**
+**Accessing the Database from a Transaction:**

-After you a have a Transaction you can add, remove or search data.
+After you a have a Transaction you can add, remove and search data.

 		//This method returns a default LMDBI instance with name __default which will create by the Environment on startup LMDBI *db = [txn db];